Metalama//Conceptual documentation/Verifying architecture/Extending the validation API

 Example: restricting usage based on calling method name

-In the following example, we create a custom predicate, MethodNameEndsWith, which verifies that the code reference occurs within a method whose name ends with a given prefix.
+In the following example, we create a custom predicate, MethodNameEndsWith, which verifies that the code reference occurs within a method whose name ends with a given suffix.

 Source Code